 Finding an answer to the question: how do I know if I have bipolar disorder can feel overwhelming.
 Some would even say it’s daunting.
 But it doesn’t have to be.

 If you suspect you or a loved one has bipolar disorder, you’re probably looking for answers to gain a better understanding of the condition.
-The thought of dealing with a bipolar diagnosis can be scary, but they say knowledge is power and this is so true when it comes to navigating a bipolar disorder diagnosis.
+There’s a common misconception that having bipolar disorder simply means experiencing wild mood swings.
+Unfortunately, it is misconceptions like this one that can make it difficult to truly research how to know if you or a loved one are bipolar.
+The thought of dealing with a bipolar diagnosis can be scary, but knowledge is power when it comes to navigating a bipolar disorder diagnosis.
 Learning more about any mental health condition can help you deal with it.